wazo-platform/wazo-js-sdk/README.md

   language, // Softphone language (optional). wrapUpDuration, // How long (in seconds) should the softphone display the card after the call (optional).
-  // When the user changes anything on the card, this timeout is canceled withCard, // boolean: ask the softphone to display a form during and after the call to log infornation (optional).
+  // When the user changes anything on the card, this timeout is canceled enableAgent, // display the agent tab in the tab bar (defaults to true).
 });
 ```